kusimo/blog/README.md

 });
 ```

-In the code above, we brought in the Request framework and we created a route that use the framework.
+In the code above, we brought in the Request class and we created a route to use the class.
 Note that we added 'Request' before our parameter, this is the syntax to follow when using Request.
 The dd() is used again to give us some insight about our code - what is inside the request object.

 Let's navigate to this URL - http://127.0.0.1:8000/search?gender=m&city=london

 ![](./screenshots/laravel-request-example.png)
-You will see that there are loads of information inside the request object but we are interested in the query for now.
+You will see that there are loads of information inside the request object but we are interested in the query object for now.
 Our parameters and values can be found under 'query'.

-We can also add the parameters directly inside the router like so:
+We can also add the parameters directly inside the callback function like so:
 ```
 Route::get('/search', function(Request $request) {
     return ($request->gender . ' ' . $request->city);